MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-security-filter-objects/retrieve-a-security-filter-definition.md

 ## Retrieve a security filter's definition in tokens format

 In this workflow sample, you want to get the definition of the "Year > 2015" security filter object.
-The object ID of the security filter is `8018C24FEBC4406CB9E36838C01C82D1` in the Strategy Tutorial project.
+The object ID of the security filter is `8018C24FEBC4406CB9E36838C01C82D1` in the MicroStrategy Tutorial project.
 This procedure is similar to [Retrieve a security filter's definition](#retrieve-a-security-filters-definition), except you want to enable the `showFilterTokens` parameter to retrieve the security filter's definition in tokens format.

 :::tip